 The Energy and Climate Intelligence Unit's Advisory Board reflects the breadth of interest within Britain in energy and climate change issues.
 Members of the board advise ECIU on matters of science, economics, policy, community interest and communication.
 ECIU is deeply appreciative of their advice, support and involvement.

 Rushanara Ali is the Labour Member of Parliament for Bethnal Green and Bow.
 She was elected in May 2010 with a majority of 11,574 having defeated George Galloway’s Respect Party.
-She was reelected in 2015 with an increased majority of 24,317, and again in 2017 with a majority of 35,393.
+She was reelected in 2015 with an increased majority of 24,317, again in 2017 with a majority of 35,393, and increased her majority still further, to 37,524, in the 2019 General Election.

 In October 2013 Rushanara was appointed Shadow Minster for Education and young People, until stepping down in September 2014.
 Previously she served on the Labour front bench as Shadow Minister for International Development.
 As part of this role she was the Labour spokesperson on international development matters for Asia, the Middle East and North Africa, International Finance and Trade Wealth Creation and the Private Sector, Gender, Climate Change, Conflict and stabilisation, and the Middle East Peace Process.
 From October 2016 - May 2017 Rushanara was a member of the Communities and Local Government Select Committee.